fluided/xbackbone-pterodactyl-egg/README.md

 For any questions or assistance, reach out to me on Discord with the username: `fluided`.

+**Special Note:** This egg was made specifically for Honte-Hosting.
+Join their Discord server: [Honte-Hosting Discord](https://discord.gg/JwcZfRnzdC).

 Happy hosting with XbackBone! 🚀